hubbcaps/gazee/README.md

 [![Build Status](https://travis-ci.org/hubbcaps/gazee.svg?branch=master)](https://travis-ci.org/hubbcaps/gazee)

+# This Project is currently no longer in development.
+Life took over and I didn't have the motivation to continue.
+# If you'd like to take over development, feel free to fork and run with it.
+# The main thing it needs currently is an ORM to replace all the hardcoded DB interactions.

 Gazee is a comic viewer for the web browser.

 Read and reach your favorite digital comics from almost any web connected device.